 When the Master attempts to Pair with you, it sends its I/O capabilities.
-When you get the event you can decide what to do, including nothing.
+When you get that event you can decide what to do, including nothing.
 In this case, we just print out the I/O capabilities.
-By default, the BT Designer does not include this event in the template.
+By default, BT Designer does not include this event in the template.